Posted on April 1, 2018 by Corey Davis, Sean Heuser, and Darrian Bertrand

 Mount Mitchell had an amazing 26 days with temperatures at or below freezing, tied with 1999 for the most in March based on records going back 39 years.
 Even along the coast, New Bern had 10 days with lows dropping to freezing or lower, which was tied for 4th-most out of the past 63 years, and the most since 1993.

 If it felt even colder than the rankings suggest last month, it could be because it was a windy month.
-Greensboro reported an average hourly wind speed of 9.8 mph -- the 12th-highest March average out of the past 70 years, and the highest since 1996.
-Asheville had a similar average of 9.8 mph, which ranked as the 11th-highest since hourly records began in 1948.
+Greensboro reported an average hourly wind speed of 9.7 mph -- the 13th-highest March average out of the past 70 years, and the highest since 1996.
+Asheville had a similar average of 9.8 mph, which also ranked as the 13th-highest since hourly records began in 1948.

-At our spotlight site in Castle Hayne, the monthly average temperature of 50.5°F ranks as the 5th-coolest out of the past 29 years.
+At our spotlight site in Castle Hayne, the monthly average temperature of 49.9°F ranks as the 4th-coolest out of the past 29 years.
 As the next section highlights, the temperature measurements at Castle Hayne and three of our other ECONet stations received some attention last month.

 We recently installed black globe thermometers at our ECONet stations in Castle Hayne, Bahama, Goldsboro, and Rocky Mount.
 Black globe thermometers are comprised of hollow spheres with a thermistor (or type of thermometer) located in the middle.
 While the sphere is primarily copper, it is painted black to better absorb radiant heat.